vmoravec/cct/README.md

 # cct - Cucumber Cloud Testsuite

+  This is the testsuite for SUSE Openstack Cloud.

-  The `master` branch contains the testsuites for SUSE Cloud 5.
+  The `master` branch contains the testsuite for yet to be released version 6 of SOC.
-  Testsuites for other versions of cloud will be available in respective branches.
+  The testsuite for other versions of cloud are available in respective branches.

 ## Topics